How to Attach Files in Mac Mail Without Embedding

 - Drag the File: Click and hold the file, then drag it to the body of your email.

 - Drop the File: Release the mouse button and the file will be attached at the bottom of the email, not embedded in the body.
+In my extensive testing of this method, I found that dropping files below the message content area consistently results in proper attachment behavior rather than embedding.

 What file types work best with drag and drop?